 Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk

 We are exposed to certain market risks arising from transactions we have entered into in the normal course of business.
-These risks primarily relate to fluctuations in interest rates, foreign exchange rates and commodity prices.
+These risks primarily relate to fluctuations in market conditions, commodity prices, foreign currency transactions and interest rates.

 Market Risk